Ku Klux Klan members in United States politics: Clifford Davis

-Clifford Davis (D), U.S. Representative for Tennessee's 9th and 10th congressional districts was an active member in Tennessee.
+Clifford Davis (D), U.S. Representative for Tennessee (1940 to 1965) had been an active member in Tennessee in the 1920s.

-George Gordon
+George Washington Gordon

-George Gordon (D), U.S. Representative for Tennessee's 10th congressional district, became one of the Klan's first members.
+George Washington Gordon (D), U.S. Representative for Tennessee's 10th congressional district, became one of the Klan's first members.
 In 1867, Gordon became the Klan's first Grand Dragon for the Realm of Tennessee, and wrote its Precscript, a constitution setting out the organization's purpose, principles, and the like.

-William David Upshaw
+William D. Upshaw

-William David Upshaw (D), U.S. Representative for Georgia's 5th congressional district, was an active member in Georgia.
+William D. Upshaw (D), U.S. Representative for Georgia's 5th congressional district, was an active member in Georgia in 1920s.

 Governors

 Homer Martin Adkins

-Homer Martin Adkins (D), (1890 – 1964) the Governor of Arkansas, was a supporter of the Klan in his home state of Arkansas.
+Homer Martin Adkins (D), (1890–1964) the Governor of Arkansas, was a supporter of the Klan in his home state of Arkansas.

 Bibb Graves

-Bibb Graves (D), (1873 – 1942) was the Governor of Alabama.
+Bibb Graves (D), (1873–1942) was the Governor of Alabama.
 He lost his first campaign for governor in 1922, but four years later, with the secret endorsement of the Ku Klux Klan, he was elected to his first term as governor.
 Graves was almost certainly the Exalted Cyclops (chapter president) of the Montgomery chapter of the Klan.
 Graves, like Hugo Black, used the strength of the Klan to further his electoral prospects.

 Edward L. Jackson

-Edward L. Jackson (R), (1873 – 1954) was the Governor of Indiana in 1925 and his administration came under fire for granting undue favor to the Klan's agenda and associates.
+Edward L. Jackson (R), (1873–1954) was the Governor of Indiana in 1925 and his administration came under fire for granting undue favor to the Klan's agenda and associates.
 Jackson was further damaged by the arrest and trial of Grand Dragon D. C. Stephenson for the rape and murder of Madge Oberholtzer.
 When it was revealed that Jackson had attempted to bribe former Gov. Warren T. McCray with $10,000 to appoint a Klansman to a local office, Jackson was taken to court.
 His case ended with a hung jury, and Jackson ended his political career in disgrace.
-There is, however, evidence that Jackson joined the KKK himself.
+Jackson denied membership and there is no evidence that Jackson ever joined the KKK himself.

 Clarence Morley

-Clarence Morley (R),(1869 – 1948) the Governor of Colorado, was a KKK member and a strong supporter of Prohibition.
+Clarence Morley (R), (1869–1948) the Governor of Colorado, was a KKK member and a strong supporter of Prohibition.
 He tried to ban the Catholic Church from using sacramental wine and attempted to have the University of Colorado fire all Jewish and Catholic professors.